How to travel win, every single time.

 23-24) Water bottle

-- Bring a water bottle and fill it up at the water stations at the gates.
+Bring a Klean Kanteen bottle.
+They are high performance vacuum insulation bottles that are durable with double wall construction.
+Great to fill up at water fill up stations.
 This provides you water during the flight (and you don’t have to waste plastic), prevents you from buying an overpriced water at the airport and you can use this water to brush your teeth on the plane.

 PRO TIP: You can take a bottle of water through security, it just has to be frozen.